Difficulty

 • oval/elongated

-Ant Admire has mixed reviews, and they currently lean on the negative side but reports are few in number at this time.
+Ant Admire has mixed reviews.
+They currently lean on the negative side, but reports are few in number at this time.

 Autumn Beauty